 In the event the Tournament Committee cancels the tournament, 90% of Level I fee and 100% of Level II, III, IV, V and VI fees will be refunded within sixty (60) days of the cancellation date.

 Check-Out.
 No checkout required for Bluewater Tournament boats.
-Any additional or relevant tournament procedures will be announced at the Captain’s Meeting, Thursday, May 23, 2019 at 7 PM at the Jack’s Waterfront Bar in Morehead City.
+Any additional or relevant tournament procedures will be announced at the Captain’s Meeting, Thursday, May 27, 2021 at 8 PM via Facebook Live on the Swansboro Bluewater Facebook page.

 Fishing Times and Boundaries.
 Bluewater Tournament fishing time starts at 9 AM and ends at 3 PM each fishing day by GPS time.
 No lines, teasers, or cameras in the water before 9 AM each day.
 Fishing Boundary is Loran lines 40100 North 39200 South.
 All fish must also be hooked within those coordinates.